 Orchids are perennial plants that will normally produce flowers at least once per year.
 However, it is common for a well-cared-for orchid to bloom twice, or more, within a 12 month period.
 In this article I give you 9 simple steps you can take to help your orchid achieve multiple blooms every year, or at the very least make it bloom twice per year.

-- Maintain sufficient levels of bright, indirect light
+- 6. Maintain sufficient levels of bright, indirect light to encourage bud growth

-- What do you do with an orchid after the blooms fall off?
+- What to do with an orchid after the blooms fall off

 Orchids are perennial blooming plants that are very often assumed to be tropical, or subtropical.
 With so many varieties growing natively on Pacific islands and east Asia, among other tropical areas, this assumption is no surprise.

 However, a number of very popular varieties commonly cultivated as houseplants, such as the very popular the Lady Slipper (botanical name Cypripedium calceolus), can be found growing wildly in northern parts of the United States and Eurasia and are therefore not tropical plants.

 Likewise, due to the fact that a great many orchids require a similar care routine to succulents, many species of orchid are thought to be succulents.